MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/full-text-search.md

 ### Full text search queries

-Full text search and scoring operations can be used
+Full text search and scoring operations are performed using the following system functions in the Azure Cosmos DB for NoSQL query language:

 - [`FullTextContains`](../nosql/query/fulltextcontains.md): Returns `true` if a given string is contained in the specified property of a document.
 This is useful in a `WHERE` clause when you want to ensure specific key words are included in the documents returned by your query.
 - [`FullTextContainsAll`](../nosql/query/fulltextcontainsall.md): Returns `true` if *all* of the given strings are contained in the specified property of a document.
-This is useful in a `WHERE` clause when you want to ensure that mulitple key words are included in the documents returned by your query.
+This is useful in a `WHERE` clause when you want to ensure that multiple key words are included in the documents returned by your query.
 - [`FullTextContainsAny`](../nosql/query/fulltextcontainsany.md): Returns `true` if *any* of the given strings are contained in the specified property of a document.
-This is useful in a `WHERE` clause when you want to ensure that at least one of the key words are included in the documents returned by your query.
+This is useful in a `WHERE` clause when you want to ensure that at least one of the key words is included in the documents returned by your query.
 - [`FullTextScore`](../nosql/query/fulltextscore.md): Returns a score.
-This can only be used in an `ORDER BY RANK` clause, where the returned documents are ordered by the rank of the the full text score, with most relevant (highest scoring) documents at the top, and least relevant (lowest scoring) documents at the bottom
+This can only be used in an `ORDER BY RANK` clause, where the returned documents are ordered by the rank of the full text score, with most relevant (highest scoring) documents at the top, and least relevant (lowest scoring) documents at the bottom

 Here are a few examples of each function in use.